Garethvdb08/CDV01_Career_Goals_Reflection__GARVAN25486_FTO2505_Group-A_Gareth_van_den_Berg_CDV01/README.md

    _Specific_: Secure an internship or junior role in the web development field.

-   _Measurable_: Apple to at least 10 positions and attend interviews.
+   _Measurable_: Apply to at least 10 positions and attend interviews.

-   _Achievable_: With my skills, studies, and portfolio, I will be competitive., relevant, and time-bound goals.
+   _Achievable_: With my skills, studies, and portfolio, I will be competitive.

    _Relevant_: Hands-on experience will help me grow and transition into full-time employment.